JoshuaMarkle/domjudge-aws-instructions/README.md

 And that should be everything.
 You should have no internal errors (except maybe the configuration) and everything should work as needed :heart:

 If your judge does not connect to the DOM Server under the Judgehosts tab, then something is wrong with the `restapi.secret` on the judgehost server.
 Redo the Connecting To The Server section of this guide.

+# Running Contests

+This guide is designed to install and setup the basics for the DOMJudge server so I won't go in depth on how to make a contest or problems.
+Everything is pretty straightforward on the website.
+Everything is accessible on that admin dashboard page!
+Good luck :smile:

 # References